How the AHSN Network supported the response to COVID-19

 Our partners across the NHS and social care mobilised at scale in response to the developing COVID-19 pandemic.
 The AHSN Network's role, along with England’s 15 Academic Health Science Networks (AHSNs), was/is to support them by helping them take full advantage of the most relevant innovations and technologies that can improve care for patients and support our services in this challenging context.

-Nationally, the AHSN Network is part of a coordinated NHS response to identify and enable the implementation of technologies that respond to areas of highest priority action, in particular solutions for remote consultation and patient monitoring, diagnostics and point-of-care testing.
+Nationally, the AHSN Network was/is part of a coordinated NHS response to identify and enable the implementation of technologies that respond to areas of highest priority action, in particular solutions for remote consultation and patient monitoring, diagnostics and point-of-care testing.

 Patient safety during COVID-19

 Patient Safety Collaboratives and the Academic Health Science Networks which host them, are supporting their local health and care systems during the response to the COVID-19 outbreak in hospitals, care homes and the community.

 - NEWS - The National Early Warning Score (NEWS) is used by GPs

 - Support for patients being discharged from hospital with COPD

 - Helping break unwelcome news

 - Human factors in ventilator design and operation

 - Supporting the development of the COVID Oximetry at Home Programme (CO@h).
 You can read more about this programme here